 • Teams and managers: The assessment can help teams work together more effectively and improve employee engagement.
 It can also help managers clarify their roles and understand how to lead their teams better.

-• Organizations: Over 90% of Fortune 500 companies have used the CliftonStrengths assessment to improve their workplace.
+• Organizations: According to the company, over 90% of Fortune 500 companies have used the CliftonStrengths assessment to support employee development and team performance.

 How does it work?

-The CliftonStrengths assessment takes between 30 to 45 minutes to complete.
+The CliftonStrengths assessment takes 30 minutes to complete.
 You’ll see 177 statements and choose how accurately each statement describes you.
 You’re given 20 seconds to respond to each statement before the test automatically moves you on.

-From there, the test will categorize your results into 34 different CliftonStrengths themes.
-These themes fall under the domains of strategic thinking, relationship building, influencing, and executing.
+From there, the test will categorize your results into 34 CliftonStrengths themes.
+These themes fall under four domains:

 Benefits of the CliftonStrengths assessment

-Here are some of the benefits you could see by completing and implementing the CliftonStrength assessment:
+Here are some of the benefits you could see by completing and implementing the CliftonStrengths assessment:

-• Improve your career: According to a Gartner study, 46% of people are dissatisfied with their current jobs.
+• Improve your career.
 When individuals understand what they’re good at, they can focus on finding work that fully utilizes their skill sets.
 That can help them make meaningful changes in their career trajectory.

 • Work better with others: The CliftonStrengths assessment can be incredibly beneficial to teams as well.
 According to Gallup, employees who receive strengths-based development are up to 23% more engaged at work.
 The assessment can help build stronger team dynamics and better collaboration among team members.